Azure/azure-quickstart-templates/101-traffic-manager-virtual-machines/README.md

 This template shows how to create an Azure Traffic Manager profile to load-balance across a couple of Azure virtual machines.
 Each endpoint has an equal weight but different weights can be specified to distribute load non-uniformly.

-The accompanying PowerShell script shows how to create a resource group from a template and read back the Traffic Manager profile.
+The accompanying PowerShell script shows how to create a resource group from the template and read back the Traffic Manager profile.